imehrdadmahdavi/stree-route-planning/README.md

   * Installation instructions for all operating systems can be found [here](https://github.com/cpp-io2d/P0267_RefImpl/blob/master/BUILDING.md)
   * This library must be built in a place where CMake `find_package` will be able to find it

 This project was build on an Ubuntu 18.04 machine.
-To install all of the above dependencies in Ubuntu, run the below commands:
+To install all of the above dependencies in Ubuntu, run the below commands in the Home directory:

 ```
 sudo apt update